 B.S., Mechanical Engineering, State University of New York at Buffalo summa cum laude

 District of Columbia

-Mr. Gajewski is an associate in the Mechanical Group.
+Mr. Gajewski is a director in the Mechanical Group.
 His work centers on utility and design patent application prosecution, and challenges to issued patents of both types.
 The look—or industrial design—of a new product can be just as valuable as its utility, particularly in keeping knock-off products off the market.
 Mr. Gajewski specializes in developing a full product-based patent protection strategy.
 This means working with inventors to home in on a new product’s innovative features, whether they be structural or aesthetic.
 Based on this, Mr. Gajewski prepares design and utility patent application strategies that intermesh, working to ensure that neither application is drafted or prosecuted in a way that could limit the scope of the other.

 Mr. Gajewski’s clients find his expertise in foreign design application prosecution particularly helpful.
 Since international design laws are much less harmonized than their utility counterparts, developing and executing an international design application strategy is uniquely challenging.
 Mr. Gajewski is well-versed in the design idiosyncrasies of the most high-value foreign jurisdictions, and works closely with local counsel in any country in which his clients seek design protection.